 Let them simmer for half an hour

-Mix everything thoroughly and remove from heat
+Thoroughly emulsify everything and remove from the heat

 Remove and serve hot